Foreign Cattle Market: Overcrowding and injury

 A government official wrote: "Under the present system not a train is brought to any great market without having many crippled beeves, and several dead ones".

 In Canada

 There was no 28-hour law in Canada and rail journeys were immense.
 The Canadian Live Stock Commissioner said the method of exporting western range cattle was "sinfully wasteful, unbusinesslike and unprofitable to the producer", so that Canadian cattle arrived in Britain "gaunt and shrunken".

 Whether economic justification for live cattle trade

+In the Victorian era the necessity and economic rationale of the transatlantic cattle trade were called in question, since imported chilled meat was a viable alternative.
+Samuel Plimsoll claimed that the live trade survived only because dishonest profits were being made.